iluwatar/java-design-patterns/value-object/README.md

 ## Intent
 Provide objects which follow value semantics rather than reference semantics.
-This means value objects' equality are not based on identity.
+This means value objects' equality is not based on identity.
 Two value objects are equal when they have the same value, not necessarily being the same object.

 ## Class diagram